 Use a Programmable Thermostat

-In addition, program your thermostat for extended run-cycles.
-We are not suggesting that this will prevent problems, it can help lower humidity in your Oklahoma City area home.
+In addition, program your thermostat for lengthier run-cycles.
+While this does not necessary prevent problems, it can help lower humidity in your Oklahoma City area home.
 This can give you a more comfortable environment, plus keep mold spores from thriving in your home.

-The majority of outdoor A/C units are positioned on a concrete slab or other platform, allowing them a level base of operation.
+Most outdoor A/C units are positioned on a concrete slab or other platform, allowing them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, hindering the performance of the air conditioner.
-Keep an eye on your outdoor component to make sure that the base continues to stay level.
+Check on your outdoor component to make sure that the base continues to stay level.

-Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner operating as it should.
+Of course, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner operating as it should.
 Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
-Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.
+Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.